mkocus/reconbot/README.md

 1. Clone this repository
 2. Copy `.env.example` to `.env` and modify it using your settings.
 More on that below.
 Do the same with `characters.yaml.example` -> `characters.yaml`.
 Take character ID from zkillboard, use refresh token from the Postman.
-  `whitelist` should contain notification types you're interested in (or `None` to allow all supported types).
+  File `run.py` contain `whitelist`, which indicates which notification types you're interested in (or `None` to allow all supported types).
 3. Execute `docker-compose up -d --force-recreate --build` and wait for notifications to arrive!
 After the character gets a notification in-game, `reconbot` may take up to 10 minutes to detect the notification.
 4. If you receive no notification (but you believe you should) check `docker container ls` and use that id for `docker logs <id>`.
 This usually means that the refresh token is invalid, or ESI API is down.